oasisprotocol/docs/docs/node/mainnet/eden-upgrade.md

-# E* Upgrade
+# Eden Upgrade

 :::info

-This document is a work in progress and details around when the upgrade will be proposed and how it will be called are still not known and will be determined by the Oasis community.
+This document is a work in progress and details around when the upgrade will be proposed are still not known and will be determined later.

 The upgrade first happened on Testnet and will only be proposed for Mainnet after sufficient testing has been done to ensure everything will progress as